 When you get that feeling that one of your kids needs one-on-one time, don’t ignore it.
 Both Mama instincts and the Holy Spirit can help you discern which child needs you NOW.
 There are times when I glance at a child’s face and just know.
 It’s then I clear the calendar and spend time with that child.
 The best moments spent together are the ones when our kids need us most and we make ourselves available.

 What about you?
-How do you schedule/spend one-on-time time with your kids?
+How do you schedule/spending one-on-time with your kids?
+Reply to this message and share your tips with me!